blualg/m-ovito/doc/manual/advanced_topics/clone_pipeline.rst

 After the pipeline has been cloned, both the new copy and the existing data pipeline will be part of the current visualization scene and you will now see two objects in the viewports.
 The :ref:`pipeline selector <usage.import.multiple_datasets>` widget in the main toolbar indicates which pipeline is the currently selected one and allows you to switch between the different pipelines of the scene.
 The currently selected pipeline is the one shown in the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>`.
 You can also click on an object in the interactive viewports in order to select the pipeline associated with that object.

+.. _clone_pipeline.how_it_works:

 How pipeline cloning works
 """"""""""""""""""""""""""